littlezaide/haggadah/README.md

 # haggadah

 a new Fine Haggadah for Pesakh.
-Edited by Adam Fine.
+Edited by Adam and Jordan Fine.